 For more than ten years, Dr. Zwiers has been working as a teaching mentor in various school settings in urban areas where he focused on literacy development while creating academic education plans for students from diverse cultural and linguistic backgrounds.

 Jeff Zwiers additionally has trained educators for many years and has helped them develop and implement various professional teaching methods and to learn to work within educational teams that may apply collaborative educational cycles.

 Dr. Zwiers also participates (in his free time) in various national and international learning development groups that are actively promoting and researching critical thinking processes, bilingual education issues, formative assessment facets, and topics related to engaged learning.

-All of his recent work is addressing issues that relate to the development of teachers’ most important practices to be able to effectively teach communication and academic language skills in all types of lessons and in practically every subject area.
+All of his recent work is addressing issues that relate to the development of teachers’ most important practices to be able to effectively teach communication and academic language skills in all types of lessons and practically every subject area.

 The Following is a Summary of “Academic Conversations: Classroom Talk that Fosters Thinking & Content Understandings” by Jeff Zwiers and Marie Crawford

 In general, classroom education, conversation, and discussion are dominated by teachers.
-Research has shown that in the majority of classrooms, not even two minutes in every hour are dedicated to discussion and classroom conversation, and generally, the so-called discussion won’t get beyond the stage of very short Q & A sessions.
+Research has shown that in the majority of classrooms, not even two minutes in every hour are dedicated to debate and classroom conversation, and generally, the so-called discussion won’t get beyond the stage of very short Q & A sessions.

 - Grammar and (the use of) academic vocabulary

-- Critical reasoning competencies, for example interpretation, persuasion, considering multiple aspects and perspectives, and the evaluation and application of content subjects
+- Critical reasoning competencies, for example, interpretation, persuasion, considering multiple aspects and perspectives, and the evaluation and application of content subjects

 - The comprehension of issues related to abstract and complex content fields such as human nature, bias, adaptation, energy, conservation of mass, gravity, democracy, greed, irony, and so on